AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_GUI_DSL_SYNTAX.md

 **(ALPHA FEATURE)**

-`refined_table` is a custom widget that can handle very large amounts of data by applying pagination.
+`refined_table` is a custom widget that can handle very large amounts of data by applying pagination and filtering.

 Just use like a standard `table`, but data-bind models to the `model_array` property instead of `items`. `refined_table` will take care of the rest.

 Options:
 - `per_page` (default: `10`): specifies how many rows to display per page
 - `page` (default: `1` if table is filled and `0` otherwise): specifies initial page
+- `query` (default: `''`): specifies filter query term (empty shows all results)

 Note that currently `refined_table` only supports displaying a **read-only** table (meaning it can read updates from the model, but it cannot write back to the model through `TableEditor` cells).